 - Visit the Fountainhead Antique Auto Museum at Wedgewood Resort, with its impressive collection of historically significant automobiles produced in the U.S. prior to WWII.

-- Enjoy summer celebrations, like the annual World Midnight Sun Baseball Game on summer solstice (June 21st); World Eskimo-Indian Olympics (July); Golden Days (in July); Fairbanks Summer Arts Festival (July); and the Tanana Valley State Fair (in August).
+- Enjoy summer celebrations, like the annual World Midnight Sun Baseball Game on or near summer solstice; World Eskimo-Indian Olympics (in July); Golden Days (in July); Fairbanks Summer Arts Festival (in July); and the Tanana Valley State Fair (in August).

 - Tour the University of Alaska Museum of the North, a world-class facility featuring art and artifacts from across Alaska, from a 50,000-year-old radiocarbon dated steepe bison mummy (“Blue Babe”), to the state’s largest display of gold.

 - Also on the UAF campus is the Georgeson Botanical Garden, a popular photo stop for visitors in summer with its showy flowers in bloom.
 A short drive from the main campus is the university’s Robert G. White Large Animal Research Station, which features caribou, musk oxen and reindeer.